Mise à jour: 12 Sep 2023

 In 2012, the Rio+20 Conference developed the 2030 Agenda as a shared global vision.
 It was adopted by UN Member States in 2015 with the inclusion of the seventeen SDGs.
 Infrastructure – itself a cornerstone component of SDG 9: industry, innovation and infrastructure – underpins many of the SDGs.

 By 2030, infrastructure and industries must be more resource-efficient and adopt clean and environmentally sound technologies.
-Goal 9 seeks to support technology development, research, and innovation, as well as increase the access of small-scale industrial and other companies to financial services including affordable credit, and increase their integration into value chains and markets.
+SDG 9 (Industry, Innovation and Infrastructure) seeks to support technology development, research, and innovation, as well as increase the access of small-scale industrial and other companies to financial services including affordable credit, and increase their integration into value chains and markets.
 Furthermore, it advocates providing universal and affordable internet access to the world’s least developed countries.

 9.1: Develop quality, reliable, sustainable and resilient infrastructure, including regional and transborder infrastructure, to support economic development and human well-being, with a focus on affordable and equitable access for all